 I don’t think I woke up one morning and said, “I want to be a social entrepreneur.”
 I experienced a really strong dissatisfaction with the status quo.
 I felt that something had to change.
 I did research about what existed to create educational equity and didn’t see anything along the lines of what I had in mind.
 What I had in mind was a whole child approach to preparing students for a different socio economic reality.
 The path to that reality was higher education.
 The motivation to start College Bound was to express purpose and a belief that the status quo was unacceptable, and that we are called to action by forces in the universe that present themselves.

-What led to College Bound was a combination of my personal history – a mom who was an activist and copy-cropped-header 2teacher, being able to grow up in an integrated neighborhood, and having a modest background.
+What led to College Bound was a combination of my personal history – a mom who was an activist and teacher, being able to grow up in an integrated neighborhood, and having a modest background.
 Later as an adult, I was able to experience the world of privilege.
 I thought, “Wow!
 These worlds are completely parallel.
 What the children are experiencing in the world of privilege is completely apart from what children are experiencing in city schools and neighborhoods.

 I felt passionate about my purpose to feel really connected to everybody.
 It was this constellation of ingredients or factors that came together at a point of time that allowed me to get some traction.